mosbiuschip/.github/profile/README.md

 # MOSbius

 Repository for the [MOSbius](https://mosbius.org) project.

+## Discussions

 This site is used to host our community [Discussions](https://github.com/mosbiuschip/community/discussions).
 Go ahead and post any questions you have about MOSbius or show of your cool projects.

-## 📜 License
+### 📜 License

 The repository hosting the discussions uses a dual-license approach: